A Gumbel-based Rating Prediction Framework for Imbalanced Recommendation: Experiments

-Several \textbf{-D} and \textbf{-F} methods can obtain slightly better performance on some datasets than those with complete GRP architecture (i.e., \textbf{(G)} methods).
-For example, NARRE has modest performance improvement after removing the data-driven rating prediction module on the Musical Instrument dataset; PMF achieves the best performance on the Toys Game dataset without utilizing the feature fusion layer; Using the fusion layer and the data-driven prediction module, ANR can obtain slight better performance on the Grocery Gourmet Food dataset.
-However, in most cases, the best results can be obtained by using the complete GRP architecture, which further demonstrates the necessity of jointly using the proposed three components for rating prediction.
+Several \textbf{-S} and \textbf{-F} methods can obtain slightly better performance on some datasets than those with complete GVN architecture (i.e., \textbf{(G)} methods).
+For example, NARRE has modest performance improvement after removing the skip connection prediction module on the Musical Instrument dataset.
+PMF achieves the best performance on the Toys Game dataset without utilizing the feature fusion layer.
+However, in most cases, using the complete GVN architecture can obtain the best results, which further demonstrates the necessity of jointly using the proposed three components for rating prediction.
 We conclude that the Gumbel-based module plays a major role in improving the overall performance of the rating prediction models.
-Moreover, the multi-scale feature fusion layer and the data-driven rating prediction module can be regarded as the auxiliary components which further improves the performance of the proposed model.
-While the aforementioned auxiliary components are developed for alleviating the biased prediction problem, it can be considered to readily apply to other rating prediction tasks for improving their overall performance.
+Moreover, the multi-scale feature fusion layer and the skip connection prediction module are auxiliary components that further improve the proposed model's performance.
+While we develop the Gumbel-based modules to alleviate the biased prediction problem, the mechanism will apply to other prediction tasks to improve their overall performance.